Calinou/carbone/README.md

 3D Armor mods are under the LGPLv2.1, it can be found here: https://github.com/stujones11/minetest-3d_armor

+No Bad Names (which is based on No Guests) is under the WTFPL, by kaeza, VanessaE and sfan5.

 License of media (textures and sounds)
 --------------------------------------